RagnarB83/ash-documentation/docs/basics.rst

 #####################
 Input structure
 #####################
-You create a Python3 script (e.g. called system.py) and import the Ash functionality:
+You create a Python3 script (e.g. called ashtest.py) and import the Ash functionality:

 .. code-block:: python

     from ash import *

 Ash functionality can only be imported if the Ash source dir is in the PYTHONPATH.
-Make sure you have set in the shell:
+Make sure you have already set in the shell (part of Setup):

 .. code-block:: shell